 While manufacturers often use Shopify for a standalone proof-of-concept, they usually find it’s too limited to serve their dealers and distributors.
 After all, the platform wasn’t built for “true B2B” use cases.
 It was built for B2C, which it does quite well.

-For complex B2B scenarios, Corevist Commerce may be a better choice.
+For complex B2B scenarios, Corevist Commerce Cloud may be a better choice.
 Our solution includes prebuilt, configurable integration for ECC and S/4HANA.
 It runs in real time with no additional system sitting between the web store and your SAP system.
 If you’re migrating from ECC to S/4HANA, you’re in luck — Corevist makes the transition with minimal effort and no change to the front end experience.

 Corevist is different, too, because our solutions are managed.
 We implement and support the entire stack, including our market-leading SAP integration.
 This allows you to focus on your core business without taking on the responsibilities of a technology company.

 Want to become Easier To Do Business With?

 Check out Corevist Commerce Cloud.